Civil Engineering Mathematics 1

-If you are studying full-time, you'll have the option to take an industrial placement year between years two and three.
-Although you will be responsible for securing your own placement, we will assign you a placement tutor to monitor your progress and assess your final placement report.
-By completing a placement year, you can add 'with professional experience' to your degree award.
+On this course, you will have have the option to take an industrial placement year between years two and three.
+Although you will be responsible for securing your placement, a tutor will support you, monitor your progress and assess your final placement report.

 An understanding and ability to use mathematics are essential skills for success in engineering.
 This module will review and expand on the following subjects: algebra, trigonometry, functions, geometry, vectors, complex numbers and calculus, with emphasis on their applications to engineering.

 Civil engineering employs the use of a wide range of materials, in this module you will develop your understanding of those materials and study their fundamental behaviour.
 Subjects include construction materials, geology, soil mechanics and laboratory testing.

 Civil Engineering Construction

 There are a broad spectrum of elements involved with civil engineering construction.
 This module will develop your understanding of those elements from effective engineering construction techniques to contract law.
 Subjects include site safety, sustainability, resource efficiency, consulting engineers and contractors, client's requirement and financial planning and control.